I’ve just finished a week of VBS Recreation and thought I’d pass along what worked for me.

 They’re hard to fill, only last through one toss, and can hurt kids.

-That doesn’t include having to pick up all the tiny pieces of rubber afterward.
+That doesn’t include having to pick up all the tiny rubber pieces afterward.

 Instead, I always buy water “splash balls.”